 Note – on an earlier trip this section was impossible to cross due to heavy rain (see photo below).

 Once across follow Birchen Clough uphill, there are a few scramble sections, including one challenging one next to the waterfall.
-A few hundred metres after the waterfall you’ll need to look for the path on the opposite side of the clough, cross at this point (SE 04023 04580).
+A few hundred metres after the waterfall you’ll need to look for the path on the opposite side of the clough, and cross at this point (SE 04023 04580).

 Then ascend heading right until you reach the top and the path at the top.
 Keep walking until you reach the rock formation – The Trinnacles, it’s easy to spot!